-Tribal College:

-Team Name:
+Head Coach:

-Head Coach: Team Captain:
+Team Captain:

+Point of Contac t email: Phone:

 Team Roster

+Please type or p orint legibly.

 First and Last Name First and Last Name

 1 7

 2 8

 3 9

 4 10

 5 11

 6 12

-I certify that the Tribal College participants listed on the roster meet all eligibility guidelines of the American Indian Higher Education Consortium (AIHEC) and are eligible to participate in the AIHEC Student Conference.
-Any changes to the roster must be submitted to the hand games coordinator at the coaches meeting prior to competition.
+I certify that the Tribal College particip ants listed on the roster meet all eligibility guidelines of the

+American Ind ian Higher Education Cons ortium (AIHEC) ar nd are eligible to participate in the AIHEO

+Student Confe erence.
+Any changes to the roster must be subr nitted to the hand games coordinator at the